retypeapp/retype/README.md

 Retype generates a basic HTML website that you can host on any web hosting service, such as [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).
 No special server-side software or external dependencies are required.
 You can host your Retype site as a public website or as a private website inside your organization.

+---

 ## Support

 Technical support questions are best asked in the [Discussions](https://github.com/retypeapp/retype/discussions).
 The discussions are monitored 24 hours a day and we will do our best to assist.

 If you find a defect or would like to submit a feature request, please create an [Issue](https://github.com/retypeapp/retype/issues) and we will investigate right away.

+Do you have a general inquiry?
+Please feel free to contact us at hello@object.net.